kny5/fabacademy_antonio_anaya/docs/assignments/week06.md

 **Cleaning and chemical disposing:**

-1. Do not wash the resing with water or Isopropyl alcohol in the sink.
+1. Do not wash the resin with water or Isopropyl alcohol in the sink.
 2. Use paper towels, and don't dispose any of it in the paper recycling.
 3. Expose the used towers to sunlight to cure the plastic.
 4. Find a chemical disposal container to dispose the paper towels.